 Yes.
 RDMSG provides support for developing data management plans, including suggestions for services and data centers within and beyond Cornell.
 Contact firstname.lastname@example.org for more information. [back to top]

-No, although some other agencies and institutions do provide some (see links below), and some data repositories or centers provide language for data management plans specifying the use of that repository for data access and preservation.
+Some other agencies and institutions do provide some (see links below), and some data repositories or centers provide language for data management plans specifying the use of that repository for data access and preservation.
 We’re less inclined to provide sample plans until we see what kinds of plans are reviewed favorably.
 If your data management plan is receives favorable reviews and you are willing to share it with colleagues, please let us know.
 Sample data management plans:

 - Sample data management plan from ICPSR